sash-mt5/bybit-official-api-docs/en/rest_api.md

 * `PartiallyFilled`
 * `Filled`
 * `Cancelled`
-* `PendingCancel` `means that the matching receive the the cancellation, but there is no guarantee that the cancellation will be successful.`
+* `PendingCancel` - The matching engine has received the cancellation but there is no guarantee that it will be successful
-* `Deactivated`   `measn conditional order was canceled before triggering`
+* `Deactivated` - The conditional order was cancelled before triggering